kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-40: Quarters of Neepariq the Weaver

+* Neepariq’s quarters are spartan, especially compared with his rival Cheksib (10-13).
+	* The floor is covered with several inches of sand.
+		* Heqeti footprints leads from the door to sleeping niche, chest, and table.
-Neepariq’s quarters are spartan, especially compared with his rival Cheksib (10-13).
-The floor is covered with several inches of sand.
-A tall table (5’) runs across the entirety of the west wall; various objets d’art and curiosities line the table.
-Four 3’-diameter urns filled with marsh soil and water stand in the corners of the room: from these grow large specimens of the glowing friend (see new flora).
-Against the east wall is a trapped stone chest.
+	* A tall table (5’) runs across the entirety of the west wall; various objets d’art and curiosities line the table.

-Neepariq enjoys the meditative pursuit of drawing elaborate geometric patterns (often a labyrinth) in the sand, sometimes using his stock of pieces of obsidian to accentuate the pattern.
-The current pattern shows an enormous eye surrounding a dozen teardrops, each picked out in obsidian.
-A set of heqeti footprints leads from the door to the sleeping niche, to the chest, and to the table.
-In the northwest corner of the room a concealed ivory coffer is set into a hole in the stone floor under 2” of sand.
-The coffer is encircled by a thin steel chain attached to a pull ring.
-If one knows where to look for the ring, it is relatively easy to find; then one can pull the coffer out of the sand with the ring.
+	* Large specimens of the glowing friend (flora) grow from four 3’-wide urns filled with marsh soil and water in the corners of the room.
+	* Against the east wall is a trapped stone chest.

-Trap (chest): A glyph of warding in the form of energy drain was cast on the chest by the Great Tongue.
-The glyph drains one level of experience from its victim.
+		* It is trapped with an energy drain glyph of warding cast by the Great Tongue.
+		* 1,853 pieces of obsidian, most finger-nail sized (10 gp each).
+	* Neepariq meditates by drawing elaborate geometric patterns (often labyrinths) in the sand, sometimes accentuated with pieces of obsidian.
+		* The current pattern shows an enormous eye surrounding a dozen teardrops, each picked out in obsidian.
+	* In the northwest corner of the room in a depression in the floor, an ivory coffer is concealed under 2” of sand.
+		* A thin steel chain, shallowly buried, can be used to pull it out of the sand.
+		* Hidden ivory coffer (250 gp): 2 white tears of Kauket (new); 2 vials of Kauket’s vision (av items); 2 heqeti spore bombs (av items); a pledge of Rimmaq-Isfet (new); a bronze disc carved with an image of an Archontean official (75 gp).

 Neepariq, a heqeti weaver (see new monsters), as a 12th-level cleric of Kauket: SZ M; AL CE; AC 3; MV 120’, 90’ swimming; HD 12; HP 81; #AT 1; Dmg 4-9 (staff +2).
 Constant abilities: infravision; WIS 18 for bonus spells.
 Special attacks: +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.
 Possessions: amulet of natural armor +2 (see new magic items); staff +2; a heqeti ring (see new magic items); and a rod of beguiling (13 charges).
 Cleric spells: bless, cause fear, command (x2), create water, cure light wounds, light, resist cold; augury, chant, hold person (x2), resist fire, silence 15’ radius, speak with animals; animate dead, blindness, dispel magic (x2), prayer, speak with dead; cause serious wounds, divination, protection from good 10’ radius, sticks to snakes; flame strike, true seeing; aerial servant, heal.

-Stone Chest: 1,853 pieces of obsidian, most only finger-nail sized (10 gp each).

-Hidden ivory coffer (250 gp): two white tears of Kauket (see new magic items); two vials of Kauket’s vision (see Arden Vul items); two heqeti spore bombs (see Arden Vul items); a pledge of Rimmaq-Isfet (see new magic items); and a bronze disc carved with an image of an Archontean official (75 gp).

 ### 10-41: Quarters of the Apprentices

-Seven junior heqeti weavers call this hall home.
-A low pool filled with murky water occupies the center of the chamber.
-Fourteen sleeping niches are built into the walls of the chamber.
-The apprentices rarely spend much time here, as they are tasked with duties throughout the ziggurat area.
+* Seven junior heqeti weavers call this hall home.
+	* A low pool filled with murky water occupies the center of the chamber.
+	* 14 sleeping niches are built into the walls of the chamber.
+		* The apprentices spend little time here, as they are tasked with duties throughout the ziggurat area.
+		* Scattered in the sleeping nooks are 7 pieces of carved coral strung on leather cords (100 gp each), plus 2-12 pieces of jewelry of bits of silver and semi-precious stones (35 gp each).

+* Unalerted
-Unalerted: If the heqeti are taken unawares, then two apprentices are sleeping here.
+	* 2 apprentices are sleeping here.
+* Alerted

-Alerted: No one is present here.
+	* No one is present here.

 1 apprentice heqeti weaver (see new monsters), as a 4th-level magic user: SZ M; AL CE; AC 5; MV 120’, 90’ swimming; HD 4; HP 12; #AT 1; Dmg 2-5 (dagger).
 Constant abilities: infravision.
 Special attacks: +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.
 Possessions: wand of magic missiles (43 charges); curved dagger.
 Memorized spells: enlarge, magic missile, spider climb; strength, web.
 Spell book: detect magic, enlarge, magic missile, protection from good, read magic, spider climb; darkness 15’ radius, invisibility, strength, web.
 This weaver has been afflicted by the light master effect from the magical nexus at 10-12.
 Although his infravision is strong, he emits a purple glow visible for 150’.

 1 apprentice heqeti weaver (see new monsters), as a 4th-level cleric of Kauket: SZ M; AL CE; AC 5; MV 120, 90’ swimming’; HD 4; HP 25; #AT 1; Dmg 3-8 (club +1).
 Constant abilities: infravision.
 Special attacks: +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.
 Possessions: club +1; heqeti spore bomb (see Arden Vul items).
 Spells prayed for: bless, command, cure light wounds, darkness, detect magic; chant, hold person, resist fire, silence 15’ radius.

-Treasure:
-Scattered in the sleeping nooks are seven pieces of carved coral strung on leather cords (100 gp each), plus 2-12 pieces of jewelry formed of bits of silver and semi-precious stones (35 gp each).

 ### 10-42: Barracks of the Ziggurat Guards

+* This 15’-tall chamber is the barracks of the chosen and builders who help to guard the ziggurat and surrounding areas.
+	* Each 10’ section of wall has three sleeping niches cut into it (total 27 niches).
+		* The niches are lined with rushes from the marsh, plus 1-3 mesh sacks containing personal items (43 small bits of hand-made jewelry (15 gp each); a jade figurine of a duergar (175 gp); sixteen silver plugs (35 sp each); and a sandstone figurine of a gravid heqeti female (55 gp).
-This 15’-tall chamber serves as the barracks for the chosen and builders who help to guard the ziggurat and surrounding areas.
-Each 10’ section of wall has three sleeping niches cut into it; this makes a total of twenty-seven niches.
-The niches have some rushes from the marsh, plus 1-3 mesh sacks containing personal items.
-Running through the center of the chamber is a shallow pool (3’ deep, 5’ wide, 15’ long) filled with murky, silty water.
-At the north and south ends of the pool are peapod-shaped, stone reclining benches.
-Cleverly mounted to the walls between and beside the sleeping niches are weapons racks, which contain thirty-six spears, seventeen javelins, and six stone maces.
+	* Running through the center of the chamber is a shallow pool (3’ deep, 5’ wide, 15’ long) filled with murky, silty water.
+		* At north and south ends are peapod-shaped, stone reclining benches.
+	* Mounted between and beside the sleeping niches are weapons racks.
+		* 36 spears, 17 javelins, and 6 stone maces.

+* Unalerted
-Unalerted: Four heqeti chosen are resting here.
+	* Four heqeti chosen are resting here.
+* Alerted

-Alerted: The chamber is empty.
+	* The chamber is empty.

 4 heqeti chosen (see new monsters), as 6th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 6; HP 41, 39, 38, 37; #AT 2; Dmg 3-12 (halberd +1), 1-6 (bite).
 Special
 attacks: hop; acid tongue (1-6 acid damage); +1 damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold and water/ice.
 Possessions: halberd +1.

-Treasure:
-Scattered among the personal effects in the sleeping niches are forty-three small bits of hand-made jewelry (15 gp each); a jade figurine of a duergar (175 gp); sixteen silver plugs (35 sp each); and a sandstone figurine of a gravid heqeti female (55 gp).

 ### 10-43: Water Cells

-The heqeti keep prisoners in horrible water-filled pits prior to bringing them to the ziggurat (10-35) for sacrifice or consigning them to the efts for food (10-11).
-The pits are set in the rocky stone around a worked pathway.
-Each of the sixteen pits is 4’ in diameter and 10’ deep.
-Prisoners are secured in wooden collars that attach to bolts on the side of each pit; the collars keep each prisoner’s head at level just above the waterline.
-Eight of the pits currently hold prisoners.
-None of the prisoners has equipment.
-Two heqeti hoppers wander among the prisoners, looking for opportunities to poke them with their spears.
+* The heqeti keep prisoners in horrible water-filled pits prior to bringing them to the ziggurat (10-35) for sacrifice or consigning them to the efts for food (10-11).
+	* In the rocky stone around a worked pathway are 16 pits, 4’ across and 10’ deep.
+		* Prisoners are secured in wooden collars, attached to bolts on the side of each pit, keeping each prisoner’s head at level just above the waterline.
+		* 8 of the pits currently hold prisoners, all stripped of gear.
+* Two heqeti hoppers wander among the prisoners, looking for opportunities to poke them with their spears.

 Lommt, a lesser varumani taken on Level 9 (see new monsters): SZ L; AL LE; AC 4; MV 90’; HD 8; HP 19 (max 49); #AT 3 or 1; Dmg 3-6/3-6/4-10 or by weapon.
 Special defenses: 33% resistant to mind-affecting magic; immune to cold and poison; save as 8th-level fighter or 8th-level magic user, whichever is better; regenerate 3 HP/rd; infravision.
 If rescued, Lommt takes the first opportunity to flee.

 Prika, a true varumani taken on Level 9 (see new monsters): SZ L; AL LN; AC 4; MV 90’; HD 8; HP 25 (max 55); #AT 3 or 1; Dmg 3-6/3-6/4-10 or 6-24 (two-handed sword, 2-20+4).
 Special defenses: surprised only on 1 in 6; save as 8th-level fighter or 8th-level magic user, whichever is better; immune to cold, poison, charm, hold, feeblemind, confusion, and other mind-affecting magic; regenerate 3 HP/rd; infravision.
 Prika gladly helps rescuers.

 Gneiss Lucitan, a 5th-level male duergar fighter and trader: SZ S; AL LE; AC 10; MV 60’; HD 5; HP 17 (max 41); #AT 1; Dmg by weapon.
 Abilities: STR 17, INT 13, WIS 9, DEX 10, CON 14, CHA 4.
 Constant abilities: infravision.
 Special attacks: surprise on 3 in 6.
 Special defenses: surprised only 1 in 10; save versus magical attacks at +4; immune to paralysis and poison; unaffected by illusion or phantasm.
 Psionic strength: 40.
 Psionic disciplines: expansion, invisibility, molecular attraction, reduction.
-Gneiss and Chert Tillis (10-54) are rival traders; the latter convinced the heqeti to imprison Gneiss and seize his wares.
+* Gneiss and Chert Tillis (10-54) are rival traders; the latter convinced the heqeti to imprison Gneiss and seize his wares.
 Gneiss would like revenge against Chert but will not betray the location of his people.
 Gneiss is waiting to make his escape using his invisibility and reduction.
 All he needs is a distraction that takes the guards out of the room.

 Moder Maab, a male svirfneblin assistant burrow warden, as a 5th-level fighter: SZ S; AL NG; AC 8; HD 5+8; HP 19 (max 39); #AT 1; Dmg by weapon; MR 30%.
 Abilities: STR 15, INT 16, WIS 14, DEX 14, CON 13, CHA 10.
 Constant abilities: infravision; ultravision; non-detection.
 Special attacks: +2 to hit with darts; surprise foes 90% of the time.
 Special defenses: surprised on 1 in 12; 60% chance to be unseen; immune to illusion; all saves at +3 (except poison, at +2).
 Special: blindness (1/day), blur (1/day), change self (1/day).
 Moder was taken in the Underearth by the duergar and traded to the heqeti.